 How to Make Cheese Sauce

 - In a saucepan over medium heat, melt 3 Tbsp. butter.
 Add 3 Tbsp. flour and cook for 2-3 minutes.
-This creates a roux.
+This creates the roux.

 - Gradually add 2 cups of milk and stir.
 The flour mixture will dissolve completely and the sauce will thicken.
 Cook for 2-3 minutes.
 Season with 1/4 tsp. nutmeg.